 ***Once chicks are about four weeks old, they may try jumping out of the brooder.
 You can cover the top with chicken wire or screen material, but do NOT put a solid lid on top or even one with small holes.
 Those chicks need to have generous ventilation.

 There are hundreds of options for a DIY chick incubator.
-You can use large metal or plastic troths like you seen in feed stores for your chicks.
-Kiddie pools, fish tanks, or wooden crates could be used.
+You can use large metal or plastic troughs like you see in feed stores for your chicks.
+Kiddie pools, fish tanks, playpens or wooden crates could be used.
 You can even buy incubator “kits” online.

 If you’re even half creative and want to save money, there are limitless options.
 In the past we’ve used large cardboard boxes placed inside of kiddie pools.
 We then placed extra screens on top to keep them from escaping.
 No need to overthink it.
 Though we did have our kids color all over the cardboard, have some fun and call it “The Chick Inn”.